Josebert2001/ibibio-fluent-speak/README.md

 1. Enter an English word or phrase in the search box
 2. The system will first search the local dictionary for instant results
-3. If not found locally, AI-enhanced search will provide translations
+3. If not found locally, AI-enhanced online search will provide translations
 4. View detailed results including pronunciation, cultural context, and examples

 ### Features Available

 - **Without API Key**: Local dictionary search with 1000+ entries
-- **With API Key**: Enhanced AI translations, cultural context, pronunciation guides, alternative translations, and online search
+- **With API Key**: Enhanced online search, cultural context, pronunciation guides, and alternative translations

 ## Architecture